foundations-fall-2016/session2/README.md

 So instead of listening to specific elements, we’ll listen for all click events on the page, and then test to see if the clicked item has a specific name before running the function.

-We will use [matches](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) and an `if` statement to test for the item being clicked on.

 Start by looking at the event targets:

 ```js